owenvickery/cg2at/README.md

                                    <b>**CG2AT SCRIPT OVERVIEW**</b>
 </p>

-The script is a fragment based conversion of the CG representation into atomistic.
+The script is a fragment based conversion of  coarse grain systems such as martini to atomistic.
+This method generates a selection of outputs for further refinement and analysis via atomistic simulations.

+CG2AT2 has been designed for ease of use, where for the majority of users only only need to supply the coordinate file of the coarsegrain system and the original atomisitc file.
+CG2AT2 will provide all the files required to run the further atomistic simulation.

 <p align="center">
                                    <b>**REQUIREMENTS**</b>